 Name: Joint parish councils, accounts

 The data is collected for all the joint parish councils and all the parochial church councils in each municipality.
 The parochial church councils included from 2004.

-The publication comprises of operational accounts from 392 of 411 Joint parish churches and 389 og 411 balanse sheets.
+The publication comprises of operational accounts and balanse sheets from 331 of 349 Joint parish churches.

 Reported figures are included in macro-economic reports.